Vulcan 900 Classic LT

 Saturday December 8, 2007

 I have not been riding since Nov 18 because of wet roads, ice and cold.
 But I did go to the motorcycle show in Toronto yesterday with Barry and Bob.
-We took the subway to Union Station in and walked in on the skywalk, which was the first time I ever heard of it.
+We took the subway to Union Station in and walked in on the Skywalk.
+It was the first time I ever heard of it.

 I got a chance to sit on (or in) a Mustang saddle.
 It was the one with a backrest.
 I could feel that the foam was not as thick as mine (which is now a total of 4 inches.)
 The backrest was kind of small, compared to a full bedroll.
 I think I will use my efforts to try to find newer handlebars that are narrower and reach further back so I can lean back more.